 The College Board reports the average scale scores of students who gave permission to release those scores to their schools.
 In the mathematics section of the SAT, the Mt.
-Pleasant students who gave permission to have their scores reported to their school averaged a scale score of 492 in 1997.
-This represents an increase of 17 points from the previous year.
+Pleasant students who gave permission to have their scores reported to their school averaged a scale score of 492 in 1998.
+This represents the same score from the previous year.
 The graph above compares the mean mathematics scores for Mt.
-Pleasant attained in 1996 and 1997 with those attained by students across the state and across the nation.
+Pleasant attained in 1997 and 1998 with those attained by students across the state and across the nation.

-COUNSELING and STUDENT SUPPORT SERVICES: 1996 -1997
+COUNSELING and STUDENT SUPPORT SERVICES: 1997-1998

 Mt.
-Pleasant High School has a faculty of ninety-six (96) certificated teachers and twelve (12) instructional aides, all of whom assist in providing direct instruction to our student population.
+Pleasant High School has a faculty of ninety-six (96) certificated teachers and twelve (12) instructional aides, all of whom assist in providing direct instruction to our student population